kubernetes-sigs/gateway-api/site/content/en/reference/api-types/udproute.md

 ### Rules

-Rules define the list of actions to be taken with the traffic.
-A UDPRoute may contain a single rule.
+Rules define the action to be taken with the traffic.
+A UDPRoute may contain a single rule with up to 16 backendRefs.

 #### BackendRefs